appcircleio/appcircle-docusaurus/docs/publish-module/creating-publish-profiles/index.md

 :::caution Creating a Publish Profile

 The names of the profiles can be changed later and a different name must be set for each profile.
-This does not apply to Bundle ID values.
-The Bundle ID set for a profile cannot be changed again.
+This does not apply to Bundle ID and Package Name values.
+The Bundle ID and Package Name set for a profile cannot be changed again.

 :::

+## iOS Publish Profiles

+iOS publishing profiles can be created manually or by importing an existing App Store Connect profile.

-## Create Profile Manually
+### Create Profile Manually

 Manual creation requires a Publish Profile name and a Bundle ID that must be specified for this profile.